heistp/sce-l4s-bakeoff/README.md

   [L4S CoDel Interaction](#l4s-codel-interaction) affects all other flows sharing the same queue.

-Two-flow Observations:
+*Two-flow Observations:*

-- [SCE](https://www.heistp.net/downloads/sce-l4s-bakeoff/bakeoff-2019-09-10T050403-r1/sce-s3-2/batch-sce-s3-2-cubic-vs-reno-sce-50Mbit-10ms_fixed.png) vs [L4S](https://www.heistp.net/downloads/sce-l4s-bakeoff/bakeoff-2019-09-10T050403-r1/l4s-s3-2/batch-l4s-s3-2-cubic-vs-prague-50Mbit-10ms_fixed.png), Cubic vs Reno-SCE and Cubic vs Prague at 10ms
+- [SCE](https://www.heistp.net/downloads/sce-l4s-bakeoff/bakeoff-2019-09-12T053550-100ms/sce-s3-2/batch-sce-s3-2-cubic-vs-reno-sce-50Mbit-10ms_fixed.png) vs [L4S](https://www.heistp.net/downloads/sce-l4s-bakeoff/bakeoff-2019-09-12T053550-100ms/l4s-s3-2/batch-l4s-s3-2-cubic-vs-prague-50Mbit-10ms_fixed.png), Cubic vs Reno-SCE and Cubic vs Prague at 10ms

   For SCE, Reno-SCE's mean throughput is about 1.5x that of Cubic, due to the use of the ABE response to CE described in
   [RFC 8511](https://tools.ietf.org/html/rfc8511).

-  For L4S, TCP Prague's mean throughput is about 4x that of Cubic, due to its assumption that the CE mark is coming from an L4S aware queue.
+  For L4S, TCP Prague's mean throughput is about 4x that of Cubic, due to the redefinition of CE and its assumption that the CE mark is coming from an L4S aware AQM.

   The potential for unfairness was hinted at in
   [RFC 3168 Section 5](https://tools.ietf.org/html/rfc3168#section-5), where